Bicyclist severely injured in West Palm Beach hit and run

 The vehicle traveled east on Palm Beach Lakes Boulevard and struck the bicyclist after turning left onto the north entrance ramp.

-The unidentified cyclist is in critical condition and it is unknown if he will survive.
+The cyclist, identified as 59-year-old Timothy Allen Wright, is in critical condition and it is unknown if he will survive.

 The suspect vehicle is believed to be a light colored 1998-2000 Toyota Rav 4 with damage to the front area of the driver's side.